google/WebFundamentals/src/_langs/en/tools/profile-performance/network-performance/resource-loading.markdown

 ![DOM event lines](imgs/dom-lines.png)

-## View performance details for a specific resource type
+## View network timing details for a specific resource

 Hover your mouse over a color-coded bar in the Network waterfall view, or click on a resource name in the Network panel table